 Amahla then closed 2018 as a recipient of the second-ever MOBO Awards X Help Musicians Grant for her exceptional voice.
 Making industrious use of her community Amahla has cemented her reputation as one to watch for 2019.

 The young artist has already performed at legendary venues such as The Jazz Cafe and Camden Roundhouse, as well as a forthcoming show at The Royal Albert Hall.

 She also featured on the co-written “Red Honey” alongside Bronswood future bubbler Shunaji.
 The track landed the #1 spot on Radio 1Xtra’s EP of the week, where Amahla was named “One to Watch”.

-The first release from the EP is the affecting, soulful and exquisitely performed “Dorothy’s Verses”.
-The track tells the story of Amahla’s grandmother, a domestic abuse survivor who now suffers from Alzheimer’s.
+The first release from the EP is the affecting, soulful, and exquisitely performed “Dorothy’s Verses”.
+The track tells the story of Amahla’s grandmother, a domestic abuse survivor who now suffers from Alzheimer’s disease.

 “Dorothy’s Verses” explores what truth is, looking back at her life through the lens of the fragmented memories she has now.
 It’s a song that’s reflective in its nature, telling a personal story, while also speaking broadly about the need to amplify women’s stories in the era of Me Too, a sentiment all fans can take something from.

 “Dorothy’s Verses” is my grandmother’s story of looking at her life through a new lens of Alzheimer’s.
 But it’s also about the need to hear women speak from their truths.
 We’re living through Me Too, a movement where women are reclaiming their stories and pushing them into our collective memories, this is but/just one verse.